C++ set value_comp

 Example 1

-Let's see the simple example to compare values of elements:
+Let's examine a basic example to contrast the values of elements:

 #include <iostream>